 “If you want to drive more MQLs, you need to create the kind of free content that drives instant brand recognition,” says Lily Ugbaja of Dollar Creed.
 “Trust is what makes people take out the wallet.
 If your brand establishes itself as a trustworthy subject matter expert on the topic, you are more likely to generate more MQLs.”

 “Adding live chat to landing pages helps convert more traffic into MQLs,” says Bruce Hogan of SoftwarePundit.
 “The live chat widget allows your team to engage potential leads and answer questions, which can increase conversion rates by 5-15%.
 In addition, there are live chat tools that are entirely free.”

 “I would highly recommend you to refine your funnel for driving more MQLs,” says Stewart Dunlop of PPC Genius.
-“You need to track back and analyze each and every stage of your funnel, as well as the buyer’s journey. you would need to examine your data to figure out which sort of content and events would be most likely to convert your leads into clients.
+“You need to track back and analyze each and every stage of your funnel, as well as the buyer’s journey. you would need to examine your data from your lead generation dashboard to figure out which sort of content and events would be most likely to convert your leads into clients.
 Evaluate your user activities throughout the funnel, look for points that connect with the highest close rates, and set your conversion path to drive prospects along that same journey to success.”

 When you are a B2B company with a longer sales cycle, tracking MQLs and SQLs are a way to visualize the key steps in a customer’s journey.
 You’ll be able to see what content performs the best at the top of the funnel, the questions prospects are searching for, and at what point they are the most likely to become a customer.
 As you analyze each stage of the funnel, you can apply any key learnings to improve your sales close rates.